Bloodhundur/SOFE2715FINALPROJECT/README.md

 # Smart Traffic Management System

-A console based simulation written with princples of OOP in mind for a smart traffic management system designed for dynamic routing and prioritization of vehicles using Dijkstra’s algorithm.
+A console based simulation written with princples of OOP for a smart traffic management system designed for dynamic routing and prioritization of vehicles using Dijkstra’s algorithm.
 This program simulates a road network, accepts real-time vehicle input, and ensures that emergency vehicles are prioritized in the queue.

 ## Project Structure